edcsu/KYCVerificationAPI/README.md

 verifying a user’s national ID is a critical step.
 This API mimics such a scenario, integrating:

-- ✅ Clean separation of concerns with vertical slice architeture
+- ✅ Clean separation of concerns with vertical slice architecture
 - ✅ Secured REST API using JWT tokens
 - ✅ Verify customer identity using a mock external service
 - 📡 RESTful API fully documented with [Scalar UI](https://guides.scalar.com/scalar/scalar-api-references/net-integration)